uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

     }
 };
 ```
-There are a lot of things going on in this little piece of code.
+There are a lot of new things going on in these few lines of code.
 First, notice that we've created an async function.
-Don't worry about this too much, it just means that adding a post to the database can take a while so we want to make sure we account for that.
-Next, notice how we use `fetch` here.
-Fetch is given two parameters, a `URL` string and an optional object that is used for special things we want our fetch call to do.
-In this case, we aren't just using fetch for its default behavior (which is to retrieve data from the database).
-Instead, we telling our backend to *add* data to the database.
-These options are provided as a javascript object, and they'll be familiar if you remember the HTTP workshop and the work we've done with Postman so far.
-First we specify that we are making a POST request to our backend code.
-Then, we note that the data we are sending is in JSON format.
-Finally, we convert our data, which is the `post` parameter, to the JSON format like we said we would do in the previous option we set in the header of our request.
+Adding a post to our database may not be instantaneous.
+So, we want to make sure that wherever we use the `addPost()` function in our code, we wait for it to complete before moving on to the next line of code.
+If you'd like a more in-depth explanation, please go over the resources [here](https://github.com/uclaacm/hackschool-f18/tree/master/session-5-backend-async).
+Next, notice that we've called `fetch()`!
+Fetch is a JavaScript function that takes two parameters, a `URL` string and an optional object that is used to tell fetch about anything special about how we want to fetch our data.
+In this case, we aren't just using fetch for its default behavior (which is to retrieve data from a given URL).
+Instead, we want to tell our backend to *add* data to the database.
+To do this, we've provided options as a javascript object - they'll be familiar if you remember the HTTP workshop and the work we've done with Postman so far.
+If you'd like a refresher on this material please read [here](https://github.com/uclaacm/hackschool-f18/tree/master/session-3-backend-api).
+First we specify that we are making a POST request to the route at APIURL which our server is providing to add data to our database.
+Then, we note that the data we are sending is in JSON format with the `Content-Type` field.
+Finally, we convert our data, which is the `post` object in the parameter, to the JSON format like we said we would do in the previous option we set in the `Content-Type`.

 Whew!
 This function is pretty short, but there's a lot to unpack and understand here.
 Please ask the mentors or the presenter about any questions you may have about this code!